vasilvv/tls-alps/draft-vvv-tls-alps.md

 ~~~
 {: #alps-full title="ALPS exchange in a full TLS handshake"}

-A TLS client can enable ALPS by specifying an `application_settings` extension.
+A TLS client can enable ALPS by specifying an `application_settings` extension
-The value of the `extension_data` field for the ALPS extension SHALL be a
+in the ClientHello message.
+The value of the `extension_data` field for this
-ApplicationSettingsSupport struct:
+extension SHALL be a ApplicationSettingsSupport struct:

         struct {
             ProtocolName supported_protocols<2..2^16-1>;